Master of Education in Instructional Technology

 - Personal Resume - Can be uploaded into the online application.
 Should include: statement of purpose, education, teaching experience, volunteer and service accomplishments, and record of leadership activities.
 Your resume MUST reflect at least ONE year of teaching experience prior to admission consideration.

-- Evaluation Form - Should be from a school level administrator.
-You can download the evaluation form here.
+- Evaluation Form - Can be sent electronically.
+Should be from a school level administrator.
+Use the online recommendation system to have your evaluation form sent electronically through the online application.

 - Mentor Form - Must be from a current administrator, Instructional Lead Teacher, Instructional Technology Specialist, teacher, etc. at the building or district levels with instructional technology knowledge and experience.
 You can download the mentor form here.